brutasse/graphite-api/docs/api.rst

 --------------------

 Along with rendering an image, the api can also generate `SVG
-<http://www.w3.org/Graphics/SVG/>`_ with embedded metadata or return the raw
+<http://www.w3.org/Graphics/SVG/>`_ with embedded metadata, PDF, or return the raw
 data in various formats for external graphing, analysis or monitoring.

 format